baldurk/renderdoc/docs/window/capture_connection.rst

 Child Processes
 ---------------

 RenderDoc is able to automatically inject into any child processes started by the initial process launched from the UI.
-To do this simply check "Hook into Children" in the :doc:`capture_log_attach`.
+To do this simply check :guilabel:`Capture Child Processes` when :doc:`capture_attach`.

 RenderDoc has a particular handling of child processes to help you navigate to the process of interest.
 Whenever a child process is launched, the UI is notified and a list of processes is displayed in a box on the capture connection window.
 You can double click on any of these entries to open up a new connection to that process, in a new window.